 FAQ: Managing prescriptions during COVID-19

-With MIT Medical temporarily restructuring its service model in response to the COVID-19 pandemic, we are asking healthy patients to avoid MIT Medical — including the MIT Pharmacy.
+We are asking healthy patients, when possible, to avoid MIT Medical — including the MIT Pharmacy.
 Our goal is to limit possible exposure to illness by preventing healthy people from coming into contact with ill patients within our building.

 If you are enrolled in an MIT-sponsored employee health plan or in the MIT Student/Affiliate Extended Insurance Plan, you can ask to have your prescriptions sent to a local pharmacy for pick-up.
 For members of the MIT Traditional and MIT Choice Health plans, copayments for medications filled outside of MIT Medical’s pharmacy are always charged at the participating Express Scripts Pharmacy copay amount.